 Which isn't to say that Omar speaks only to the psychological violence faced by Palestinians.
 Beyond the attack on the Israeli soldier, the film features more than one scene of brutal interrogation, carried out by Israeli intelligence forces on Omar in hopes of eliciting a confession or information about his accomplices.
 Yet Abu-Assad portrays this as just one effect of Israeli oppression, and not necessarily the most debilitating one.
 Omar accrues many scars and bruises over the course of the film, but his face always reclaims its original, clean-cut youthfulness before long.
 What accumulates are more internal punishments, particularly a festering paranoia among Omar and his friends.

-What Omar best portrays are the limitations that result from having an occupation, and the fight to overthrow it, dominate a person's entire life.
+What Omar best portrays are the limitations that result from having an occupation, and how the fight to overthrow it dominates a person's entire life.
 Omar is in love with Tarek's sister, Nadja (Leem Lubany), and hopes to marry her and take her on a Parisian honeymoon, but their love seems impossible as his commitment to Palestine rebellion is meant to be his first priority; the threat of death constantly hangs over him, a danger Amjad ruefully points out when he remembers how his grandmother lived until 92 and only died then because of a doctor's error.
 And Omar, Tarek, and Amjed don't just face the prospect of a life sacrificed to the Palestinian cause; if they live, they must also contend with an Israeli army for whom their slightest misstep or commitment to family or loved ones opens up an opportunity for extortion.
 For Palestinians, Abu-Assad shows us, a consistent price of occupation is the way everyday relationships and decisions become weighed down by their potential to become the noose that turns you into a collaborator.

 So it is that, after getting caught and interrogated by the Israelis, it's Omar's love for Nadja that causes him to accept a temporary release from jail in order to turn in Tarek, who the Israelis mistakenly believe was the shooter in the sniper attack (in fact, it was Amjed).
 Abu-Assad is slow to reveal whether or not Omar will betray his friends and the Palestinian cause, but as the film goes on, that suspense becomes less interesting than the realization that Omar is lost no matter what: if he double crosses the Israelis, death is a near-certainty; if he gives in, he remains forever susceptible to further Israeli demands.